Close Banner

 The Ultimate Timeline for Planning a Ski Trip

-by Mommy Frog on May 6, 2019
+by Li S. as Mommy Frog on September 6, 2025

 Planning a ski trip has many steps.
-You need to determine your travel dates, find the right location, locate the best ski resorts in the area for your family, book lodging, get lift tickets, reserve lessons, think about your equipment and clothing needs and perhaps book flights or a rental car.
+You need to determine your travel dates, find the right location, locate the best ski resorts in the area for your family, book lodging, get lift tickets/passes, reserve lessons, think about your equipment and clothing needs and perhaps book flights or a rental car.
 There are other steps to take beyond reservations, as well.
 It takes some time to make decisions, find the best deals and get things booked.
 Some things are best done well in advance, whereas others can be taken care of later on.
 Here’s a handy timeline for planning a ski trip to help save some green (and your sanity) before making the hop to the slopes.

 Timeline for Planning a Ski Trip with Family